-You will mount up in the fresh morning air and ride the 10 miles to Flint’s Park Camp with a stop for lunch on the banks of Cascade River.
+Mount up and ride the 10 miles to Flint’s Park Camp, with a stop for lunch on the banks of Cascade River.
 This stunning camp is one of the highlights of the trip, located in the fertile valley bottom with an open, grassy ridge providing sweeping views of the awe-inspiring Rocky Mountains.

 This holiday will take place in Banff National Park in Alberta, Canada.

 During this holiday, you will be served fully catered meals.
 These expeditions take you deep into the backcountry, where you’ll stay at well-equipped campsites featuring an on-site cook and other basic facilities.
 That way, you can experience Banff National Park like a pioneer without having to “rough it.”
 From juicy steaks grilled over a campfire to plump Cornish game hen matched with a side of fluffy mashed potatoes, all the food served during a Banff Trail Riders’ trip is prepared by professional chefs who are masters of backcountry cuisine.